-GDOT's Statewide Freight and Logistics Action Plan defines the conditions and performance of the state freight system and identifies the policies and investments that will enhance Georgia's highway freight mobility well into the future.
-The Plan identifies freight needs and the criteria Georgia will use to determine investments in freight, and prioritizes freight investments across modes.

-- The GDOT SWTP summarizes transportation deficiencies across the state and defines an investment portfolio across highway and transit capacity, highway preservation, highway safety, and highway operations over the 25-year plan horizon.
-Investment priorities reflect optimal performance impacts across each investment program given anticipated transportation revenues. - The CORE MPO Total Mobility 2040 Regional Transportation Plan (RTP) addresses reliability, freight movement, congestion, and identifies needs for each of these issues within the metropolitan planning area and allocates funding for targeted improvements.
-The 2040 Total Mobility Plan shows the importance of a system performance by having adopted several goals and objectives which support these targets such as protecting the environment, quality of life, system performance, accessibility, connectivity and mobilty.
-The CORE MPO has also regularly conducted a Congestion Management Process to help identify strategies to improve system efficiencies.
-In 2016 the CORE PO completed a freight plan to further identify strategies which help identify freight issues and strategies to improve efficiency.
+- The Georgia SHSP is intended to reduce the number of fatalities and serious injuries resulting from motor vehicle crashes on public roads in Georgia.
+Existing highway safety plans are aligned and coordinated with the SHSP, including (but not limited to) the Georgia HSIP, MPO and local agencies' safety plans.
+The SHSP guides GDOT, the Georgia MPOs, and other safety partners in addressing safety and defines a framework for implementation activities to be carried out across Georgia. - The GDOT HSIP annual report provides for a continuous and systematic process that identifies and reviews traffic safety issues around the state to identify locations with potential for improvement.
+The goal of the HSIP process is to reduce the number of crashes, injuries and fatalities by eliminating certain predominant types of crashes through the implementation of engineering solutions. - MAP-21 requires GDOT to develop a TAMP for all NHS pavements and bridges within the state.
+GDOT's TAMP must include investment strategies leading to a program of projects that would make progress toward achievement of GDOT's statewide pavement and bridge condition targets. - The Georgia Interstate Preservation Plan applied a risk profile to identify and communicate Interstate preservation priorities; this process leveraged a combination of asset management techniques with risk management concepts to prioritize specific investment strategies for the Interstate system in Georgia. - GDOT's Statewide Freight and Logistics Action Plan defines the conditions and performance of the state freight system and identifies the policies and investments that will enhance Georgia's highway freight mobility well into the future.
+The Plan identifies freight needs and the criteria Georgia will use to determine investments in freight and prioritizes freight investments across modes. - The GDOT SWTP summarizes transportation deficiencies across the state and defines an investment portfolio across highway and transit capacity, highway preservation, highway safety, and highway operations over the 25-year plan horizon.
+Investment priorities reflect optimal performance impacts across each investment program given anticipated transportation revenues. - The CORE MPO Mobility 2045 Regional Transportation Plan (RTP) addresses reliability, freight movement, congestion, and identifies needs for each of these issues within the metropolitan planning area and allocates funding for targeted improvements.
+The Mobility 2045 Plan shows the importance of a system performance by having adopted several goals and objectives which support these targets such as protecting the environment, quality of life, system performance, accessibility, connectivity, and mobility.
+CORE MPO has also regularly conducted a Congestion Management Process to help identify strategies to improve system efficiencies.
+In 2016 CORE MPO completed a freight plan to further identify strategies which help identify freight issues and strategies to improve efficiency.
+Both the CMP and the Regional Freight Transportation Plan are being updated with recommendations to feed into the 2050 MTP.